-- 1.4.1 Where a definition is needed in the Annex and/or the Technical Instructions and it already appears in another ICAO Annex, the Air Navigation Commission will expect that definition to be used.
-This is for consistency. - 1.4.2 Where a definition appears in the UN Model Regulations it is included in the Technical Instructions providing it is applicable and it does not conflict with any definition already used in another ICAO Annex; in which case it will be necessary to resolve any conflict before it is added to the Technical Instructions. - 1.4.3 The definitions from the UN Model Regulations have all been included into Part 1;3.1, although some, such as "Bundles of cylinders", "Multiple-element gas containers (MEGCs)", "Pressure drums", "Remanufactureed large packaging", "Reused large packaging", and "Salvage pressure receptacles" have been annotated "(Not permitted for air transport)" as the Panel has determined that these items are inappropriate for air transport as the net quantity of dangerous goods that these packagings are capable of containing is far in excess of that permitted by the Technical Instructions. - 1.4.4 Defintion of "cargo".
-At the 22nd meeting of DGP (DGP/22) the Panel agreed to adopt a definition for "cargo" that was specific to the Technical Instructions and which deviated from the definition of "cargo" in Annex 9 Facilitation.
-The panel identified the need to ensure that the definition of "cargo" also included "stores", such that when stores (company materials or COMAT) classified as dangerous goods, were being shipped it was clear that "stores" are "cargo" and are subject to all of the relevant provisions of the Technical Instructions, including those set out in Part 7 Operator's Responsibilities.
+ICAO Annex; in which case it will be necessary to resolve any conflict before it is added to the Technical Instructions.

-- 1.4.5 Definition of "shipper".
+- 1.3.3 The definitions from the UN Model Regulations have all been included into Part 1;3.1, although some, such as "Bundles of cylinders", "Multiple-element gas containers (MEGCs)", "Pressure drums", "Remanufactureed large packaging", "Reused large packaging", and "Salvage pressure receptacles" have been annotated "(Not permitted for air transport)" as the Panel has determined that these items are inappropriate for air transport as the net quantity of dangerous goods that these packagings are capable of containing is far in excess of that permitted by the Technical Instructions. - 1.3.4 Defintion of "cargo".
+At the 22nd meeting of the Dangerous Goods Panel (DGP/22) the Panel agreed to adopt a definition for "cargo" that was specific to the Technical Instructions and which deviated from the definition of "cargo" in Annex 9 Facilitation.
+The Panel identified the need to ensure that the definition of "cargo" also included "stores", such that when stores (company materials or COMAT) classified as dangerous goods, were being shipped it was clear that "stores" are "cargo" and are subject to all of the relevant provisions of the Technical Instructions, including those set out in Part 7 Operator's Responsibilities. - 1.3.5 Definition of "shipper".
 There is no definition of shipper in either Annex 18 or the Technical Instructions.
 In past Panel discussions it has been decided that any definition could result in a loophole and preference has been given to relying on what has become the accepted meaning, which is that it is a synonym for "consignor".
-Whilst the term "shipper" is used in most of the requirements, in those paragraphs where it is necessary to more specifically identify the relevant person or organisation the wording used is "person who offers ...". - 1.4.6 Any term used in the Technical Instructions which may not be understood can be defined.
+Whilst the term "shipper" is used in most of the requirements, in those paragraphs where it is necessary to more specifically identify the relevant person or organisation the wording used is "person who offers ...". - 1.3.6 Any term used in the Technical Instructions which may not be understood can be defined.
 However, where a term has its usual dictionary meaning or is used in its usual technical sense it is not further defined.

-1.5 Training
+1.4 Training